-MainBoss Advanced 3.4, Update 2 Web Operations
+MainBoss Advanced 4.0 Web Operations

-Copyright © 2013, Thinkage Ltd.
+Copyright © 2016, Thinkage Ltd.

-Permission granted to reproduce all or part of this document provided that Thinkage's copyright notice is included in the reproduction.
+Permission granted to reproduce and/or translate all or part of this document provided that Thinkage's copyright notice is included in the result.

-No money may be charged for such reproductions except to recover all or part of the cost of reproduction.
+No money may be charged for such documentation except to recover all or part of the cost of reproduction and/or translation.